-Class Prerequisite: BIOL 2114 with a grade of C or better; 3114 recommended.
+Class Prerequisite: Eight semester hours of biology, each course with a grade of C or better.

 Class Requirements: This class contains both a lecture and separate lab component to it.
 You must be registered in both the lecture and lab and attend both.